TachibanaYoshino/AnimeGANv3/README.md

 ## License
 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.
 Permission is granted to use the AnimeGANv3 given that you agree to my license terms.
+Regarding the request for commercial use, please contact us via email to help you obtain the authorization letter.
 ## Author
 Asher Chan